wyndomb/Youtube-AI-Transcriber/TRANSCRIPT_ISSUE_PLAN.md

 3. **Library Compatibility**: The transcript fetching library might not be compatible with Vercel's serverless environment
 4. **Authentication/Headers**: The requests from Vercel might be missing necessary headers or user-agent information
 5. **Server vs. Client Execution**: The code might be executing in a different context (client vs server) on Vercel
+6. **YouTube Page Structure**: The structure of YouTube pages might be different when accessed from Vercel's IP ranges

 ## Action Plan